-Canon 7D II versus Nikon D7500
+Canon 7D II vs Nikon D7500

-The Canon EOS 7D Mark II and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and April 2017.
+The Canon EOS 7D Mark II and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in September 2014 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 20.7 MP.

 Body comparison: Canon 7D II vs Nikon D7500

 An illustration of the physical size and weight of the Canon 7D II and the Nikon D7500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (15 percent) than the Canon 7D II.
 Moreover, the D7500 is markedly lighter (21 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (7D Mark II) and the Nikon Lens Catalog (D7500).